Infantry Weapons

 Body

-Plastic, winged mine body intended to stabilize descent after aerial or rocket dispersal
+Plastic, winged mine body intended to stabilize descent after aerial, rocket, or other remote dispersal

 Explosive filling